-Nutrition has THE GREATEST INFLUENCE on body composition and far out-weighs exercise.
+Nutrition has THE GREATEST INFLUENCE on body composition, and far out-weighs exercise.
 There is no magic pill, or revolutionary diet.
 Through simple calculation, anyone can determine their needs and develop a diet that works to support their fitness and body composition goals.
 Most tend to focus on the avoidance of carbohydrate or sugar, eating 'clean' or drastically reducing their intake to an unsustainable and otherwise unhealthy level, that will do more harm than good.

 AVOID FOOD AVOIDANCE

-The ______ Diet will usually claim to be revolutionary because of cherry-picked research, or simply incorrect information.
+The ______ Diet will tend to claim to be revolutionary because of cherry-picked research, or simply incorrect information.
 Often, they are invented by people who have no formal education in nutrition, and certainly are NOT educated in the research field of nutrition.
 They'll use a fear-mongering approach to sell their products; books, supplements, foods, etc. In essence, they are basically selling eating disorders!

 Guidelines; Know Your Numbers!